openownership/register/README.markdown

 - Leave security options at the defaults
 - Enter a useful name for the 'display name' e.g. the branch name you're testing

+Once this has spun up the instance there are a couple more steps to get an accesible instance:

+- Add a database user through the Users tab (click the database name first)
+- Enable all public IP traffic through the networking tab

 We also need to clone the production elastic search instance.

 - Go to https://cloud.elastic.co/deployments (login details in 1Password)